the-full-stack/website/docs/llm-bootcamp/index.md

 Rapid AI progress is fulfilling the old promise of Language User Interfaces (*LUI*s), which will revolutionize software just as GUIs did in the 90's.

 The way AI-powered apps are built is also changing:

-- Before LLMs, an idea would bottleneck first on training models from scratch, and then on scalable deployment.
+- Before LLMs, an idea would bottleneck first on training models from scratch, then on scalable deployment.
-- Now, an MVP based on pretrained, promptable LLM models and APIs can be configured and serving users in an hour.
+- Now an MVP based on pretrained, promptable LLM models and APIs can be configured and serving users in an hour.

 An entirely new ecosystem of tools and tool vendors has formed around LLMs and LUIs.
 Even ML veterans are scrambling to orient themselves to what is now possible and figure out the most productive techniques and tools.